Weichen6603/clip-zero-shot-eval/README.md

 A flexible framework for evaluating CLIP models on zero-shot classification tasks across multiple datasets.

+## 🚀 Recent Updates

+**Major Refactoring (June 2025)**: The project has been refactored with a new modular architecture:
+- **Centralized Templates**: All prompt templates are now managed in `dataset_adapters.py` for consistency
+- **Modular Adapters**: Each dataset adapter is in its own file within the `adapters/` directory
+- **Auto-Registration**: New adapters are automatically discovered and registered
+- **Backward Compatible**: Existing configurations and usage remain unchanged

+See [ADAPTER_REFACTOR.md](ADAPTER_REFACTOR.md) for detailed migration guide and new architecture overview.

 ## Features

-- **Modular Design**: Easy to add new datasets through adapter pattern
+- **Modular Design**: Easy to add new datasets through adapter pattern with centralized template management
-- **Multiple Dataset Support**: Built-in support for CIFAR-10, CIFAR-100, SUN397, ImageNet, and custom formats
+- **Multiple Dataset Support**: Built-in support for CIFAR-10, CIFAR-100, SUN397, and ImageNet
 - **Large Dataset Optimization**: Memory-efficient lazy loading for large datasets
 - **Flexible Configuration**: YAML-based configuration for experiments
 - **Comprehensive Metrics**: Accuracy, top-5 accuracy, per-class accuracy, confusion matrices